caoccao/Javet/docs/build.rst

 Some Tips on Building V8
 ------------------------

 * Linux requires Python 2.7, CMake 3.10+.
+Ubuntu 18.04 is the recommended Linux distribution.
-* Windows requires Python 2.7, Visual Studio 2019 Community, CMake (comes with Visual Studio), Windows 10 SDK with windbg.
+* Windows requires Windows 10, Python 2.7, Visual Studio 2019 Community, CMake (comes with Visual Studio), Windows 10 SDK with WinDbg.

 Also, please make sure ``args.gn`` file looks like the following.